Amidst border row, India exported more, imported less from China in 2020

 New Delhi, Dec 07: India's exports to China increased by 16 per cent in the first 11 months of the year according to the latest Chinese customs data.

 India imported less from China during the same period and the data showed a 13 per cent drop.
-The Chinese state media was however quick to point out the the Indian exports to China continued to rise because Beijing has not politicised the border friction along the Line of Actual Control in eastern Ladakh, which has been ongoings since May.
+The Chinese state media was however quick to point out the Indian exports to China continued to rise because Beijing has not politicised the border friction along the Line of Actual Control in eastern Ladakh, which has been ongoings since May.

 The fall in Chinese exports to India was also a result of falling internal demand in India because of the pandemic, Global Times said in a report.